siva1729/CarND-Traffic-Sign-Classifier-Project/README.md

 ![alt text](.\rgb_gray.png)

-- Also the pixel values are  Normalized to have a mean of 0 and standard deviation of 1 (using the normalization factor of 128. normalized_pixel = (pixel - 128/128)) and pixel values have range [-1,1).
+- Also the pixel values are  Normalized to have a mean of 0 and standard deviation of 1 (using the normalization factor of 128. normalized pixel = (pixel - 128/128)) and pixel values have range [-1,1).
-This would help so that the feaures (weights/biases) do not go out of bounds during backprop.
+This would help so that the features (weights/biases) do not go out of bounds during backprop.

 - Additional data: As the data distribution seems to be non-uniform, adding additional images to data set for those images that are low in number would help in training of the network.
-Images could be altered verions of original image(s) with additional noise (pixel shifts +/-2), little rotational transformations, brightness/contrast change, etc. But this has not been done here (in interest of time) and would have achieved better results.
+Images could be altered versions of original image(s) with additional noise (pixel shifts +/-2), little rotational transformations, brightness/contrast change, etc. But this has not been done here (in interest of time) and would have achieved better results.